NixOS/rfcs/rfcs/0000-rfc-process.md

 are much more likely to make progress than those that don't receive any comments.

-At this point, the person submitting the RFC should find at least one "buddy" that will help them bring the RFC to reality.
+At this point, the person submitting the RFC should find at least one "co-author" that will help them bring the RFC to completion.
 The goal is to improve the chances that the RFC is both desired and likely to be implemented.

 Whomever merges the RFC should do the following: